nixworks/public/news/2016/10/12/README.md

 ##### War in Afghanistan
 ### [A bomb explosion among crowds of Shiite Muslims gathered to mark Ashura, one of their holiest commemorations, kills at least 12 people and wounds 28 others.
 Also, authorities revise the death toll to 17 from yesterday's attack on a Kabul Shiite shrine. ](/news/2016/10/12/a-bomb-explosion-among-crowds-of-shiite-muslims-gathered-to-mark-ashura-one-of-their-holiest-commemorations-kills-at-least-12-people-and-w.md)
-_Context: Kabul, Ashura, War in Afghanistan, Violence against Shia Muslims, Shia_
+_Context: Kabul, Shia, War in Afghanistan, Violence against Shia Muslims, Ashura_

 ##### Rohingya insurgency in Western Myanmar
 ### [The four-day death toll from fighting in Rakhine State stands at 39, including 13 army and police personnel. ](/news/2016/10/12/the-four-day-death-toll-from-fighting-in-rakhine-state-stands-at-39-including-13-army-and-police-personnel.md)
-_Context: Rakhine State, police, Rohingya insurgency in Western Myanmar, Myanmar Army_
+_Context: police, Rohingya insurgency in Western Myanmar, Myanmar Army, Rakhine State_

 ##### United States
 ### [American popstar Janet Jackson announces that she is pregnant with her first child at the age of 50. ](/news/2016/10/12/american-popstar-janet-jackson-announces-that-she-is-pregnant-with-her-first-child-at-the-age-of-50.md)
-_Context: United States, Janet Jackson_
+_Context: Janet Jackson, United States_

 ##### John Stumpf
 ### [John Stumpf resigns as CEO and chairman of Wells Fargo amid a scandal over its sales practices. ](/news/2016/10/12/john-stumpf-resigns-as-ceo-and-chairman-of-wells-fargo-amid-a-scandal-over-its-sales-practices.md)